 Your data is backed up every night automatically by ApiOmat.
-Beside our long-term backups, you have the option to restore your data from one of the last ten days using the restore module.
+Aside from our long-term backups, you have the option to restore your data from one of the last ten days using the restore module.

 There's nothing to configure in the Module itself.